 If you have other devices like smart TV, you may see the same issue on the home screen.

 Not only will we discuss common problems, but to help you troubleshoot these problems.
 We’ve also detailed their possible solutions.
 So, let’s begin.

 1. TV Not Connecting to Wi-Fi

-There can be several reasons LG TV is not connected to WIFI.
+There can be several reasons LG TV is not connected to the internet.

 - First, make sure that LG TV is within range of your router.
 If it is, check to see if your router’s Wi-Fi connection is strong enough.
-If not, you may need to move your router closer to your TV.
+If not, you may need to move your router close to the TV screen.

 - Another possibility is that something is blocking the signal between your router and TV.
 This could be something as simple as a piece of furniture or a wall.
 If you suspect this, try moving your router with the box cable and setting the TV screen closer.

 - If you’re still having trouble, your router’s firmware may be outdated.
 To check, go to the menu button and log into your router’s settings.

 - Wait to look for an update.
 If there is one available, be sure to follow the instructions carefully.
 Install the update according to your TV, and after this, make sure to reboot the TV as this will help the software to get into effect.

 - Finally, if none of the above solutions works, you may need to go to an authorized repair center to check your LG TV.